JackBilbo/lxn-discus/README.md

 If a glider task was loaded during flight setup in MSFS the "WPT" page will also show the waypoints connected by magenta lines on the map.
 The current leg and waypoint is highlighted in yellow.

 The name of the target is shown in the black header bar on the very top of the page.
 Either the Airport name and ICAO or the waypoint name.
+On WPT page there are also small arrow-buttons in the header bar to select next/previous waypoint.

 If the option "dotted glider path" is activated in interface settings, the glider icon will leave a colored dot every few seconds on the map indicating lift (green) and sink (red) making it easier to find and stay in areas of lift.

-The option "wind indicator" gives you a purple arrow showing horizontal wind direction and speed (and a numerical output below) and a green/red arrow on the right side of the screen, displaying the vertical wind component.
-This release contains the same wind info as an option in the digital variometer.
+The purple arrow shows horizontal wind direction and speed (and a numerical output below) and a green/red arrow on the right side of the screen, displaying the vertical wind component.
+This can be deactivated in interface options on the config-page.
+The same info is now displayed in the reworked digital vario.

 <h3>APT Subpages</h3>